galaguna/heuristicEpiDem-Iterated/README.md

 ## RELATED MODELS

-- NetLogo epiDEM Basic
+- epiDEM Basic

-- NetLogo epiDEM Travel and Control
+- epiDEM Travel and Control

 Specifically, to write this code, I took as a starting point the PD N-Person Iterated model code by U. Wilensky: